ajstarks/openvg/README.md

 <a href="http://www.flickr.com/photos/ajstarks/7883988028/" title="The Raspberry Pi, drawn by the Raspberry Pi by ajstarks, on Flickr"><img src="http://farm9.staticflickr.com/8442/7883988028_21fd6533e0.jpg" width="500" height="281" alt="The Raspberry Pi, drawn by the Raspberry Pi"></a>

+# Shapes Library
+The openvg shapes library can be compiled and installed as utilized as a standard shared object.

+	pi@raspberrypi ~/openvg $ make library
+	pi@raspberrypi ~/openvg $ sudo make install

+To use the code in any c file including shapes.h (and optionally: fontinfo.h).

+	#include <shapes.h>
+	#include <fontinfo.h>

+To use the code in a c++ project, the include statements need to be identified as external C code.

+	extern "C" {
+	#include <shapes.h>
+	#include <fontinfo.h>
+	}

+Be sure to link with the libshapes.so file.

+	pi@raspberrypi ~ $ gcc -lshapes anysource.c

 ## Go wrapper